-What is Basque Burnt Cheesecake
+📖 Basque Burnt Cheesecake origin

-The cheesecake is originated from Spain´s Basque´s region, in fact some also call it San Sebastian cheesecake that is referring to a Basque town.
-It is said that a restaurant called La Viña Bar in San Sebastián makes the very best Burnt Cheesecake - this place is high on the list for most foodies - actually on my list too to visit after the pandemic is finally over!
-Basque Burnt cheesecake is a crustless cheesecake that is baked at very high temp to achieve the iconic, lovely burnt = caramelized crust on top.
-It has a beautiful rustic appearance with cracked edges yet extra creamy texture.
+The Burnt cheesecake originated from Spain´s Basque region, in fact, some also call it San Sebastian cheesecake that is referring to a Basque town.
+It is said that a restaurant called La Viña Bar in San Sebastián makes the very best Burnt Cheesecake - this place is high on the list for most foodies - actually on my list too to visit next year!
+Basque Burnt cheesecake is a crustless cheesecake that is baked at a very high temp to achieve the iconic, lovely burnt = caramelized crust on top.
+It should be slightly underbaked (but not raw) and will set as it cools.

 - Imperfection is appreciated this time! - Normally we want a neat side, neat top, avoid burning it, avoid cracks on top, avoid that it shrinks etc...
 Not this one!
 The more rustic the better.